MiguelRocha2001/SEC-HDSLedger-G04/Report.md

 ### Leader Selection
 The IBFT protocol doesn't specify a way to choose the current leader.
 It only says that the algorithm must give a chance for every node to become a leader.
 Therefore, we choose to select the leader based on the node configuration file, which is read the same way by every node.
 The first node will start as the leader, and, for every round, the leader avances for the next node, based on the configuration file order.
+The leader changes every new instance because a byzantine leader could just be always proposing fake values, and no other node would suspect about it.
+Therefore, the client requests would never be executed.
+This way, there is going to be an instance where thye leader is correct.

 # Dependability
 With the IBFT protocol, safety is ensured across rounds.
 This is duo to the justification mechanisms that ensures that if a new leader (duo to a round change) proposes a value, and a value was already decided in a previous round by another previous leader, then, this value will be decided by any new leader.